 Understanding How Linux Security Modules (LSMs) Function

-LSMs or Linux Security Modules, are shipped with the Linux kernel.
-LSMs are additional security frameworks within the Linux kernel that implement Mandatory Access Controls (MAC) rather than the traditional Discretionary Access Controls (DAC) for the entire system.
+LSMs, or Linux Security Modules, are shipped with the Linux kernel and implement Mandatory Access Controls (MAC) rather than the traditional Discretionary Access Controls (DAC) for the entire system.
 The LSM inserts hooks at every point in the kernel where a user system call is requesting access to an internal, important kernel object.
 This framework then enables different implementations of a Mandatory Access Control-based security model.

 There are several LSM modules included in the Linux kernel, each having a slightly different approach and management style, but they will all equally enhance security on your system.
-Looking at SELinux specifically, this solution provides granular security policies that goes further than the traditional default existing permissions of Read, Write, Execute, and assigning permissions to files or directories.
+Looking at SELinux specifically, this solution provides granular security policies, which go further than the traditional default existing permissions of Read, Write, Execute, and assign permissions to files or directories.

-What makes LSMs particularly powerful is that all system calls are checked against a Policy Database and are denied by default.
+LSMs are particularly powerful as all system calls are checked against a Policy Database and denied by default.
 This is achieved by applying context to files and network ports (for example) and applying labels to these objects.
 Policies then reference these mappings, to provide a single policy.